jollyblume/StateMachine/README.md

 This component aims to show a StateMachine as a type of workflow.

-I will be implementing the symfony/workflow WorkflowInterface on the StateMachine class.
-Most like extending symfony/workflow Workflow.
-Symfony's workflow implentation is well thought out.
-In fact, a state machine like this component will offer is fully possible all ready.

 In order to support haley composition, StateMachine definitions and implementation details must support recursive workflows.
 A state machine should not require a marking store.
 By definition, state machines have no memory and need no store.
 This should simplify recursion.

 In practice, though, state machines are often paired with a memory device (class).
 The memory is architecturally related to a state machine.
 This memory device will use the jollyblume/workflow marking store to facilitate persistence.